ef1301/OS_Simulation/README.md

 **Disk I/O-queues are Shortest-Seek-Time-First.**

 **Memory:** your program should simulate contiguous memory management with “First-fit” approach.
 You are not allowed to separately represent each byte of memory in your simulation.

+## Known Bugs
+* Seg Faults in the following known scenarios
+  * Possibly due to unchecked pointers, creating or merging PCBs throw errors
+  * Disk queue does not insert a process back onto the priority queue even when there are no cylinders left to ready